nordic-institute/X-Road-development/WORKFLOW.md

 8.7 If the acceptance criteria are satisfied, then Head Architect pulls in and merges the work into `XM/develop`.

+8.8 Up to 4 week 'code freeze' period can be applied to `XM/master` by approval of Head Architect.

 ## 9	Release preparation

 9.1	New production release is prepared on `release` branch.